YwaoFugimoto/projectSocial/README.md

-# Musify – Simulation of a Social Network for Posting Song Lyrics
+# Musify – Simulation of a social network for song lyrics posting

 This project is a simulation of a social network focused on sharing song lyrics.
 The application allows users to register, log in, and publish posts containing song lyrics.
 In addition, users can update their profile information, such as their password, and view a feed of recent posts.